 Finding the worst case latency in measuring the response time to interrupts requires applying a significant stress load to the system in parallel to running the test itself.
 There have been many discussions about what significant should mean in this context.
-Some have argued that real-time applications should have reasonable requirements, defined by a set of restriction on their behavior and environment, so that bounded response time can be guaranteed, which sounds like asking application developers to abide by the rules defined by kernel folks.
+Some have argued that real-time applications should have reasonable requirements, defined by a set of restrictions on their behavior and environment, so that bounded response time can be guaranteed, which sounds like asking application developers to abide by the rules defined by kernel folks.
 When was the last time any of them did so anyway?

 Obviously, we cannot ask the infrastructure to be resilient to any type of issue, including broken hardware or fatal kernel bugs.
 Likewise, it is ok to define and restrict which API should be used by applications to meet their real-time requirements.
 For instance, there would be no point in expecting low and bounded latency from all flavours of clone(2) calls, or whenever talking to some device involves a slow bus interface like i2c.
 Likewise, we may impose some restrictions on the kernel when it deals with these applications, like disabling ondemand loading and copy-on-write mechanisms with mlock(2).

 Per Murphy’s laws, we do know that there is no point in wishful thinking, like hoping for issues to never happen provided that we always do reasonable things which would meet some hypothetical standard of the industry.
 Application developers do not always do reasonable things, they just do what they think is best doing, which almost invariably differs from what kernel folks want or initially envisioned.
 After all, the whole point of using Linux in this field is the ability to combine real-time processing with the extremely rich GPOS feature set such system provides, so there is no shortage of options and varieties.
 Therefore, when it comes to testing a real-time infrastructure, let’s tickle the dragon’s tail.